ViolentUJJWAL/company_crm/backend.md

 3. Lead Management:
    - Leads are associated with a company
    - Leads have a source (LeadSource) and purpose (LeadFor)
-   - Leads can be assigned to employees
+   - Leads are assigned to employees
    - Leads can have associated meetings and follow-ups
+   - Lead status is managed through customizable status labels (LeadStatusLabel)
+   - Lead contacts are managed through the Contacts collection

 4. Task Management:
    - Tasks (TaskAssigned) are company-specific